 What Is the Long-Term Outlook for Alcohol Withdrawal?

 The long-term outlook for alcohol addiction treatment depends on the extent of organ damage and whether the person continues to drink after rehab.
 In the months after treatment, patients may still experience sleep disturbances, mood swings and low energy levels.

 A complete recovery is possible.
 If patients return to drinking, however, they are at risk for developing serious health conditions like liver, heart and nervous system disease or damage.

 Related Topic: How to cleanse your liver from alcohol

 The Importance of Professional Help

-The safest way to address alcohol abuse, as well as detox, is to consult with a medical professional or seek professional treatment.
+The safest way to address alcohol abuse and begin detox is to consult with a medical professional or seek professional treatment.
 When speaking with your medical professional about how to detox from alcohol, they will tell you it’s the first step of a comprehensive rehab program.
-If you are facing withdrawal symptoms, you should address the root of the problem by getting professional help or undergoing inpatient treatment.
+If you are facing withdrawal symptoms, you should address the root of the problem by getting professional help and undergoing treatment after detox.